 Sooo, I’m guessing that you’ve all seen the first segment of my Stitch Fix adventure by now.
-I told y’all about my photo shoot but omitted info about other activities so imma fill you all in today.
-I was in Frisco for 3 days – I wish I could’ve stayed longer, but I had a concert back in the DMV so I had to leave as soon as Stitch Fix stuffs was over.
+I told you guys about my photo shoot for the Stitch Fix Tastemaker’s Event but omitted info about other activities so I’m going to fill you all in today.
+I was in San Francisco for 3 days – I wish I could’ve stayed longer, but I had a concert back in the DMV so I had to leave as soon as the press trip was over.

 I flew in super early on Tuesday because I wanted to check the city out – I had a killer tour guide so that was all sorts of awesome!
-Shout out to Robby aka Flow Zen for good times.
-I checked in at the Axiom and met up with Robby shortly after to check out Fisherman’s Wharf.
+Shout out to Robby for good times.
+I checked in at the Axiom and met up with him shortly after to check out Fisherman’s Wharf.
 We started our day with In n’ Out.
 I’d never tried it before so I wanted to get my nom on there!
 Conclusion?
 Eh.
-It was pretty ok, but nothing mind-blowing.
+It was just ok – nothing mind-blowing.

 I got a burger + fries both animal style.
 In retrospect, I feel like I should’ve just gotten regular fries because the cheese + special sauce was pretty heavy (think thousand island dressing).
-Yeah, I felt kinda gross afterwards.
-Honestly, Shake Shack & Five Guys are both SO much better IMO.
+I honestly felt kinda gross afterwards, and Shake Shack & Five Guys are both SO much better IMO.
 I know my Cali readers are gonna give me sh*t, but I’m sorrrrrry!
 Damn my tastebuds, right?
 Anywho, we walked off our massive food comas…before getting a huge sundae at Ghiradelli, ha.

 …only to wake up at 4:45 to get my hustle on.
 Hey, work calls, right?
 I was meeting everyone (fellow influencers + Stitch Fix peeps) in the lobby at 8:45 so I needed to finish my to-do list + get ready before that.
 I answered emails and did blog work while munching on room service (egg and ham croissant, fresh squeezed orange juice, and espresso).